Recently, I attended a lecture and the woman who sat in front of me took countless selfies of herself throughout the talk.

 If you’re curious about yourself (or someone you know) take the Narcissistic Personality Inventory test.

 The test asks you to pick one of two statements.
-For example:

 I prefer to blend in with the crowd.

 I like to be the center of attention.

 Everybody likes to hear my stories.

 There is a lot I can learn from other people.